utrains/Utrains_python_script/python_projects/project3.md

 ## We have a script that we use to generate QR codes.
 It needs two inputs the message/URL and the file name for the QR code.
-Please look at how to use the argparser module to set it in a way that we can run it with arguments and provide those inputs. -h or --help should show how to use the script, -u or --url should be used to provide a URL and -i or --im should be used to provide the fileimage name.
+Please look at how to use the argparser module to set it in a way that we can run it with arguments and provide those inputs. -h or --help should show how to use the script, -u or --url should be used to provide a URL and -i or --im should be used to provide the file image name.

 ### the script is below: